Debt & Credit Help Credit Score & Repair

 10. Don’t cancel old accounts

-Whatever you do, try to maintain your oldest accounts.
-Older accounts can help improve credit scores since they establish when you first began building your credit history.
-Length of credit history can help show lenders that you have a long track record of using credit responsibly.
+Not closing old accounts is one of the easiest ways to increase your credit score, but many overlook this option.
+If you close credit cards, your credit history is shortened.
+The length of credit history shows lenders you have a long track record of using credit responsibly.
 That means the older the account is, the better it is to hang on to and not cancel your credit card.

-One of the biggest mistakes people make is closing all their old credit accounts.
 It's okay to cut up the cards, burn them, and stomp on the ashes (or melted plastic), but don’t close the account.
-Credit age makes up 15% of your total credit score and closing old accounts could bring down your score.
-Even if you never use a line of credit, keeping it open could help mature your credit age over time.
+Credit age makes up 15% of your credit score, and closing old accounts could lower your credit score.
+Even if you never use a line of credit, keeping it open could help mature your credit age.

 FAQs